 Property Street Address:

+Property Municipality:

-Property Municipality: Zip Code:
+Zip Code:

-residential property to provide this disc any binder, contract to purchase, opti residential real property of four dwellin osure Act (Connecticut General Statutes Section 20-327b) requires the seller of osure to the prospective purchaser prior to the prospective purchaser's execution of or lease containing a purchase option.
-These provisions apply to the transfer of units or less made with or without the assistance of a licensed broker or salesperso ourchaser with the sum of \$500.00 at closing if the seller fails to furnish this report and the seller fails to furnish the seller fails the seller fails the seller fails the
+The Uniform Property Condition Disclosure Act (Connecticut General Statutes Section 20-327b) requires the seller of residential property to provide this disclosure to the prospective purchaser prior to the prospective purchaser's execution of any binder, contract to purchase, option or lease containing a purchase option.
+These provisions apply to the transfer of residential real property of four dwelling units or less made with or without the assistance of a licensed broker or salesperson.
+The seller will be required to credit the purchaser with the sum of \$500 or the amount set forth in section 20-327c of the